-These mashed potatoes are luscious, creamy, and rich--but without any butter or oil!
+These Vegan Mashed Potatoes are luscious, creamy, and rich--but without any butter or oil!
 The flavor comes from the nutritional yeast and powdered vegetable broth.
-Perfect for a holiday meal or any night of the week.
+Perfect for a holiday meal or any night of the week, these low-fat and healthy mashed potatoes are sure to please.

 When I was a kid my favorite food was mashed potatoes.
-Confession time: even in my teens and early college days, I would choose restaurant entrees based on whether or not the main dish came with a side of mashed potatoes.
 I loved the buttery, rich flavor and the comforting starchiness of the potatoes.
 But as I grew up and my palate expanded, I forgot about my childhood favorite.
 It wasn’t until I had kids of my own—and I was frantically trying to come up with meal ideas that they’d not only be willing to try but be excited to eat—that I turned back to my roots.

 When I was first experimenting with vegan cooking, I figured mashed potatoes would easy enough to